Teresa Stratas: Career highlights

 Among her career highlights was the creation of the role of Sardulla in the US premiere of Menotti's The Last Savage (Met, 1964).
-In 1974, she made a film (directed by Götz Friedrich) of Strauss' Salome with the Vienna Philharmonic under Karl Böhm.
+In 1974, she made a film (directed by Götz Friedrich) of Strauss's Salome with the Vienna Philharmonic under Karl Böhm.
 Pierre Boulez chose her to sing the title role in the first performance of Friedrich Cerha's completed version of Alban Berg's Lulu (Paris, 1979).
 In 1981 she performed the role of Mimi in La bohème at the Metropolitan Opera in New York.
 On 26 September 1989, she sang all three soprano roles in Puccini's Trittico, Giorgetta in Il tabarro, Angelica in Suor Angelica and Lauretta in Gianni Schicchi (Met).
 She created the role of Marie Antoinette in the premiere of John Corigliano's The Ghosts of Versailles (Met, 1991).
 At the opening night of the Met's 1994 season, she sang Nedda in Pagliacci opposite Luciano Pavarotti and Giorgetta in Il tabarro opposite Plácido Domingo.

 Over the course of her thirty-six year career at the Metropolitan Opera, she appeared in 385 performances of 41 different roles.
 Her most frequently performed roles at the house include Liu in Turandot (27 performances between 1961 and 1995), Nedda in Pagliacci (27 performances between 1963 and 1994) and Mimì in La bohème (26 performances between 1962 and 1982).
 Her final performance with the company was on December 9, 1995, as Jenny in The Rise and Fall of the City of Mahagonny.
 She was engaged to sing Marenka in a revival of The Bartered Bride during the 1996–97 season, but withdrew from the production prior to opening night, and subsequently never appeared at the Metropolitan again.